Ethan4242/Team-Selector/README.md

 Members can be a person, object or place and a project can be a team or location.
 Is it maleable and can be used for many different applications.
 All it takes is the creativity of the user.

 ## Main Method Code Example
+Here is a brief example of the main sequence of the program.
+The program is meant to be run with the correct input files and then prompts the user for data needed.

-// Gets all of the Projects and the Members from the files allProjects = reader.inputProjectInfo(minMem, maxMem,projectFileName);
+// Gets all of the Projects and the Members from the files

+allProjects = reader.inputProjectInfo(minMem, maxMem,projectFileName);
 allMembers = reader.inputMemberInfo(allProjects, memberFileName);

-// Determines which projects are most popular and sorts the list calculateProjectPopularity(allMembers);
+// Determines which projects are most popular and sorts the list

+calculateProjectPopularity(allMembers);
 sortByProjectScore(allProjects);

-// Assigns members to teams and outputs to a file runSimulation(outFileName);
+// Assigns members to teams and outputs to a file

+runSimulation(outFileName);

 ## Motivation